 BRIONNE DAVIS as ROB

 Brionne Davis (Rob) is an actor, director, and producer.
-His extensive credits include the serial killer "Driver" in the Warner Bros. film "Rest Stop 2", guest star role of Garth on Showtime's "Ray Donovan", Tripp in "Fire City: End of Days", Detective Rocha in "Better Criminal", Simon in "Witches of Oz, Cody in "Avenged" and Evan in "Embrace of the Serpent" ("El Abrazo De La Serpiente") which premiered at the 2015 Cannes Film Festival winning the Art Directors Award and is now an official Oscar Nomination for Best Foreign Film.
+His extensive credits include the serial killer "Driver" in the Warner Bros. film "Rest Stop 2", guest star role of Garth on Showtime's "Ray Donovan", Tripp in "Fire City: End of Days", Detective Rocha in "Better Criminal", Simon in "Witches of Oz, Cody in "Avenged" and Evan in "Embrace of the Serpent" which premiered at the 2015 Cannes Film Festival winning the Art Directors Award and received an Oscar Nomination for Best Foreign Film at the 2016 Academy Awards.

 Brionne has performed in theatre across the country; credits include "Bent" at the Mark Raper Forum: Los Angeles, "A Noble Exile" (a one man show personal memoir influenced by the characters of Tennesee Williams), "Shame" (another one man show), Hedwig in "Hedwig and the Angry Inch" in San Francisco, Lee in "True West" at Theatre Row in NYC, and Adolf Eichmann in Wallenberg at the SoHo Playhouse.
 Brionne plays the antagonist and "off' characters frequently.
 Davis states, "the joy of discovering them is a fascinating exploration."